 Contains: None of the major allergens (milk, eggs, fish, shellfish, tree nuts, peanuts, soy, wheat).
 If using prepared beef stock, verify it is gluten-free if required.

-Pin It Enjoy the rich flavors and tender textures of this classic slow-cooked beef dish.
+Enjoy the rich flavors and tender textures of this classic slow-cooked beef dish.

 Questions About This Recipe